 - Listening is a vital skill in every organization.
 Here are three tips to help increase listening in your workplace.

 - I am offering a limited number of one-hour consulting or coaching sessions, FREE!
 Please contact me to take advantage of this offer.

 - I’m finally launching my thinkstory facebook page.
 If you have a chance please give it a like.
 Thank you!

-- I’m on the road with worked booked in Kentucky, Florida, New Jersey, New York, Connecticut, Minnesota, Texas and Boston in the next few months.
+- I’m on the road with worked booked in Boulder, New Jersey, Chicago, Kansas City, Minneapolis, Texas and Boston in the next few months.
 If you’re interested in consulting, a house concert, workshop or coaching please let me know, I’m likely in your neighborhood soon.